Johnny Depp attorney refuses to answer 75 questions from Amber Heard’s lawyers

 Mr Waldman did confirm that he met Mr Depp in October 2016 – five months after Ms Heard filed for divorce – and was hired into his legal team.

-He confirmed that he did not have personal knowledge of the couple or witness their interactions when they were together.
+In the video, played for the jury on Thursday, he confirmed that he did not have personal knowledge of the couple or witness their interactions when they were together.

 Mr Waldman’s refusal to answer dozens of questions put to him in the deposition appears to be out of character for the attorney who has spoken to the media on several occasions about the couple’s legal disputes.